ihavalyova/DiAtomic/README.md

 DiAtomic is an open-source library written in Python with useful routines for performing various computations of diatomic molecules.
 It can be employed to:

-- compute the energy eigenvalues for a single non-interacting electronic state and for a system of arbitrary number of coupled states by solving the Schrodinger equation
+- compute the energy eigenvalues by solving the Schrodinger equation for:
+  (i) single non-interacting electronic state
+  (ii) system of arbitrary number of coupled states

 - compute the transition frequencies and line intensities when PECs or term values are available